TH-InnovationHub/THE-SYMPHONY-PLOTTER/README.md

 ```

 ### 2. Place and Configure Data
-1. Move the generated data file to the `./input` directory.
+1. Move the generated audio data file to the `./input` directory.
-2. Add the generated file name to the `CSV_PATHS` array in the `constants.pde` file.
+2. Add the generated audio data file name to the `CSV_PATHS` array in the `constants.pde` file.

 Example:
 ```java